 Just because they’re all modestly powered and not particularly heavy, don’t expect to blown away by these cars’ fuel consumption figures, unless you’re the sort who drives their sports car in an unsporting way.
 At the pumps, only one of these cars will easily better that psychologically-important 30mpg that separates acceptable from oh-dear.
 As you’d imagine, it’s the Fiat that’s wins this one, easily averaging 35mpg – with the Alfa next up, delivering around 30mpg in real-world driving conditions.
 The Lancia and TR7 are nearer 25mpg – again if you’re a spirited driver.
 On a run, the TR7 closes the gap, but not enough to best the little Fiat.

 When it comes to parts and servicing costs, the TR7 has to win out.
 Availability is almost total, while very few garages will turn away a TR7 due to its simplicity.
 The Fiat’s parts availability isn’t bad, whereas the Alfa is a bit more of a struggle, with the Lancia proving a far more tough gig.
 But it has to be said that all three Italians have enthusiastic club back-up, and that counts for a lot.
-But overall, the TR7’s a winner here, by dint of being the most painless to keep on the road and the cheapest to buy.
+Overall, though, the TR7’s a winner here, by dint of being the most painless to keep on the road and the cheapest to buy.

 All four cars have oodles of appeal, and will keep their owner more than busy over the winter months following a hard summer’s driving.
 None of these cars would be bought on logical grounds either – the Triumph represents one of those cars that’s good at what it does, but can be improved significantly by its owner.
 One only needs to see the number of Sprint- and V8-engined conversions still in regular use to see that.

 The Lancia, on the other hand, is the thinking man’s choice, and one that rewards an owner who likes to drive hard, and appreciates the engineering strength in depth that went into its creation.
 It’s overshadowed by that heavy steering and odd driving position to such a degree that it’s not a car for the casual classic car enthusiast, but someone who really gets Lancias.
-And that’s not too many people in the UK.
+Sadly, that’s not too many people in the UK.

 The Fiat is a lovely thing, and still criminally undervalued for a car that delivers that budget supercar experience that so few classics are capable of.
-As a weekend tearaway it’s the purest of the four, and certainly wakes-up even the sleepiest of car enthusiasts.
-You can’t really enjoy and X1/9 if you’re over 5’10”, nor can you if you don’t like being looked at by other drivers, but get by that, and it’s a near irresistible proposition.
+As a weekend tearaway, it’s the purest of the four, and certainly wakes-up even the sleepiest of car enthusiasts.
+You can’t really enjoy and X1/9 if you’re over 5ft10in, nor can you if you don’t like being looked at by other drivers, but get by that, and it’s a near irresistible proposition.
 And all for the price of a boring MG Midget.

 Then there’s the Alfasud Sprint.
 Ah, the Alfa.
 Before you drill down into what makes this car great, even the name resonates the most within this grouping.
 But add up its principal charms – its wonderful roadholding, endearing engine note and fabulous styling, and there’s more to this car’s appeal than the evocative grille badge.